WimReuvekampSDSU/SE306Project/README.txt

 1. download or clone git repository to your machine
  - https://github.com/WimReuvekampSDSU/SE306Project.git

-2. download anaconda navigator then when install click in the navigator on vscode
+2. download anaconda navigator then when install click in the navigator on vscode then clone the respository on to vscode.
    - https://www.anaconda.com/